gr2m/merge-dependency-update-prs/README.md

-# merge-dependency-update-prs
+# merge-dependabot-prs

-> Load Greenkeeper/Dependabot PRs from your notifications, merge the green ones and remove notifications
+> Load Dependabot PRs from your notifications, merge the green ones and remove notifications

 ## Usage

 ```
-GITHUB_TOKEN=... npx merge-greenkeeper-prs
+GITHUB_TOKEN=... npx merge-dependabot-prs
 ```

 ## How it works